konveyor/enhancements/enhancements/crane-1.x/crd-v1beta1-removal/README.md

  We will be taking this approach in the Crane 1.6 timeframe to ensure that we will have a working version of Crane shipped in time for OCP 4.9 to avoid blocking user upgrades.

-### Option 2: Implement Remote Dependency Install for Crane
+### Option 2: Implement Remote Dependency Install for Crane (selected for Crane 1.7)

 _See `crd-v1beta1-removal-remote-install` for details_